tylersojka/kickstarter-analysis/README.md

 The Purpose of this analysis is to help our client, Louise, determine the best course of action for implementing her Kickstarter campaign.
 Louise wants to launch a Kickstarter campaign to fund her new play, Fever.
 She has an estimated budget of $10,000, and wants to know if there are any specific factors that can determine whether or not a campaign will be successful or not.

 ## Analysis and Challenges
 In this analysis, two areas were looked at as possible reasons a Kickstarter might, or might not be successful.
-The first relationship that was analyzed was if the launch date of the Kickstarter campaign had any effect on the outcome, and the second was if the goal amount.
+The first relationship that was analyzed was if the launch date of the Kickstarter campaign had any effect on the outcome, and the second was if the goal amount had any effect.
 ### Analysis of Outcomes Based on Launch Date
 In this analysis I created a pivot table from the Kickstarter data, made the table filterable by parent catagory and years, added outcomes to columns, outcomes to the sum values, and date created to my rows.
 I then re-arranged the columns so successful was first.
 I deslected "live" as an outcome so it was not displayed. the row labels were then grouped to show months of the year. the parent category was then filtered to only show theater projects.
 The chart that was created from this is below:
 ![Theater Outcomes VS Launch Date](https://github.com/tylersojka/kickstarter-analysis/blob/master/Theater_Outcomes_vs_Launch.png)